Newnes, New South Wales: History and description

-The company built the 50 km Newnes railway line from the main government railway south of Newnes to their works through very difficult country, particularly where the line descended into the Wolgan Valley from the plateau above.
+The company built the 50 km Newnes railway line from the Main Western railway line south of Newnes to their works through very difficult country, particularly where the line descended into the Wolgan Valley from the plateau above.
 This railway is no longer in use and the rails have been removed.
 A tunnel on the railway has survived as the Glowworm Tunnel, which has become something of a tourist attraction.

 The Newnes Hotel functioned successfully for some time, although business was affected when mining operations were shifted to Glen Davis, further north in the Capertee Valley.
 However, the hotel was flood-prone because of its proximity to the Wolgan River.
 In 1986, flooding undermined the building's structure, as a result of which it was physically moved by volunteers in 1987.
 The licence was sold in 1988.

 Camping

 Camping is available on both sides of the Wolgan River; only pit toilets are provided.
 Most of the camping is in the National Park, at no charge, so pets are not permitted.
 Wood should not be collected for wood fires.

-As of 2015 there was wood available from the Newnes Hotel.

 There is a very small amount of private land remaining in Newnes, where camping is available for a fee and pets are permitted.
 Information available from the former Newnes Hotel, which is open as a kiosk on most weekends.